-Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To 2 Games
+Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To Two Games

-Heading toward the playoffs. the Yankees look a lot like a soap box derby car that the Little Rascals built.
+Heading toward the playoffs, the Yankees look a lot like a soapbox derby car that the Little Rascals built.
 The kind that has the wheels coming off just before the finish line.
 Manager Aaron Boone may not be getting publicly roasted by the Yankee brass, but the press and fans are laying a tremendous amount of the blame for the Yankees’ September implosion squarely on his shoulders.
 While it is true that the manager doesn’t hit, run, field, or pitch, he does make decisions regarding who does, and now more than ever, his judgment is being questioned.

 After what has been characterized as an “embarrassing” 10-5 loss to Minnesota, NJ Advance Media reported that Boone couldn’t really muster an explanation for it in his post-game interview.
 “We’re not happy,” was about all Boone could say, and that did nothing to stop the onslaught of criticism from fans.
-“We need to try harder.”
-It actually fanned the flames a little as he was being called out for being too obvious.

 What fans keep pointing out is that although GM Brian Cashman holds the purse strings, Boone should be making the roster decisions, and if he is, he is doing a lousy job of it.
 If he isn’t, he is too weak to lead the team.
 Analysts as well have piled in and questioned how Boone could run the team into the ground as badly as he has.